tayutaedomo/node-js-paypal-trial/README.md

-# node-paypal-subscription
+# node-js-paypal-api
-Try PayPal subscription on Node.js
+Try PayPal API on Node.js

 # Setup on your local
 Install node-dev.